 168Q.
 America in the 1930's (4) See Colloquia, below.
-169A-B. History of American Foreign Policy and Diplemacy (4-4) A two-quarter course in the history of American foreign policy and diplomacy covering the period from the establishment of the colonies to the present.
-The course deals with the policy of the United States and the forces - intellectual, economic, cultural, and social - which shaped that policy.
+169A-B. History of American Foreign Policy and Diplomacy (4-4) A two-quarter course in the history of American foreign policy and diplomacy covering the period from the establishment of the colonies to the present.
+The course deals with the policy of the United States and the forces - intellectual, economic, cultural, and social --- which shaped that policy.
+Prerequisite: upper-division standing or per-mission of the instructor.
+169C.
+History of American Foreign Policy & Diplomacy (4) A continuation of History 169B designed to concentrate on the period of the Cold War.
+The course will deal with the origins of the Cold War, with its progress in the 1950's, 1960's, and 1970's and the period of detente beginning in the early 1970's which is changing the nature of the struggle and shifting its focus.
 Prerequisite: upper-division standing or permission of the instructor.
-1690.
+169Q.
 Colloquium in American Diplomatic History (4) See Colloquia, below.
-170Q.
-Colloquium on the Second World War (4) See Colloquia, below.